monsoonmaelstrom/book2/book2.md

 “I have no idea if I can, Alex.
 I’ve never felt anything like that in my life.”

-“Well that’s reassuring.”
+“Well, that’s reassuring.”

 “Yeah.
 I know.
 After what I felt, I think Peter might have been right about her hiding,” I tell him quietly.

-“Do you know what Liam wants?” he asks, changing the subject.
-When he sees the look on my face he elaborates, “For the war college costume.”
+“Do you know what Liam wants?” he inquires, changing the subject.
+When he sees the confusion on my face he elaborates, “For the war college costume.”

 “Oh.
 No. No clue.”

 “Interesting.
 I can’t believe you let *Amelia* get the drop on you.
-I’m going to tell Peter,” Alex says, grinning.
+I’m going to tell Peter,” Alex remarks, grinning.

 I sigh.
 “Yeah, well.
 Whatever.
-Tell him Iverson is around too.”
+Tell him Iverson is around, too.”

 We fall into silence while we wait for Liam to come back and it’s another ten minutes before I hear him tap on the door.